GaganJotSingh/GaganJotSingh.github.io/about/resume/index.md

 description: Resume of Gaganjot Singh
 ---

-One year of programming experience in Java.
+Current working programming language is mainly Java.
-A small experience in C, C++, Ruby, JavaScript, NodeJS.
+A small experience in Ruby, JavaScript, NodeJS, C, C++.
 Competitive Programmer.
 Good knowledge of Data Structures and Algorithms.
-A prolific programmer with a passion of reseach.
+A prolific programmer with a passion of research.

 <!-- Skills -->
 <section class="row">